Issue

 Author: Jamie Stiehm

-Maeve McKean, Robert F. Kennedy’s granddaughter, and her young son were lost in a tragic boating accident.
+Maeve McKean, Robert F. Kennedy’s granddaughter, and her young son died in a canoe.